In which career can you have the biggest positive impact on the world?

 If there’s any option in which you might excel, it’s usually worth considering, both for the potential impact and especially for the career capital; excellence in one field can often give you opportunities in others.

-This is even more likely if you’re part of a community that’s coordinating.
+This is even more likely if you’re part of a community that’s coordinating or working in a small field.
 Communities tend to need a small number of experts covering each of their main bases.

 For instance, anthropology isn’t the field we’d most often recommend someone learn, but it turned out that during the Ebola crisis, anthropologists played a vital role, since they understood how burial practices might affect transmission and how to change them.
 So, the biorisk community needs at least a few people with anthropology expertise.

 However, there are limits to what can be made relevant.
-We struggle to think of a way to apply a PhD in medieval portraiture directly to the top problem areas, so sometimes it will be better to retrain rather than apply an existing skill.
+We struggle to think of a way to connect some subjects directly to the top problem areas, so sometimes it will be better to retrain rather than apply an existing skill.

-By donating to the very most effective organisations in an area, any graduate in a high income country can have a significant impact.
+By donating to the most effective organisations in an area, just about anyone can have an impact on the world’s most pressing problems.

-When earning to give, it’s also important to pick a job with good personal fit, that doesn’t cause significant harm, and that builds career capital, so you have the option to switch out of earning to give later.
+When earning to give, it’s also important to pick a job with good personal fit, that doesn’t cause significant harm, and that builds career capital, particularly if you might want to transition into other high-impact options later on.

-Considering both income and career capital leads us to favour jobs in high-performing organisations where you can develop a concrete skill that’s useful in one of the other paths, such as management or operations.
+Considering both income and career capital leads us to favour jobs in high-performing organisations where you can develop skills that are useful in one of the other four categories, such as management or operations.
 Tech startups with 20-100 employees are often a good place to consider.
+Management consulting is another option.

 Why do we especially highlight research, policy and non-profit jobs; deprioritize earning to give; and omit advocacy and entrepreneurship?